ElegantEngineeringTech/laravel-media/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/finller/laravel-media.svg?style=flat-square)](https://packagist.org/packages/finller/laravel-media)

 This package provide an extremly flexible media library, allowing you to store any files with their conversions (nested conversions are supported).
-It is designed to be usable with local upload/conversions and with cloud upload/conversions solutions like Bunny.net, AWS MediaConvert, Transloadit, ...
+It is designed to be usable with local upload/conversions and with cloud upload/conversions solutions like Bunny.net, AWS S3/MediaConvert, Transloadit, ...

 It takes its inspiration from the wonderful `spatie/laravel-media-library` package (check spatie packages, they are really great),but it's not a fork.
 The migration from `spatie/laravel-media-library` is possible but not that easy if you want to keep your conversions files.